 Uses of Nex Syrup

-Nex Syrup is used in the treatment of Opioid (Morphine like drugs) toxicity.
+Nex Syrup is used in the treatment of opioid toxicity.

 Side effects of Nex Syrup